-Funding Commitments Related to Synthetic Fuel Tax Credit Transactions

-In June of 2004 and July of 2005, the Company, through two separate transactions and two consolidated special purpose entities (SPVs), purchased minority ownership interests in two entities established to operate facilities which produce a coalbased synthetic fuel that qualifies for tax credits pursuant to Section 29 of the Internal Revenue Code.
+Funding Commitments Related to Synthetic Fuel Tax Credit Transactions which produce a coal-based synthetic fuel that qualifies for tax credits pursuant to Section 29 of the Internal Revenue Code.
 The SPVs purchased their minority interests from third parties paying \$2.6 million in cash and agreeing to pay an estimated \$159.1 million comprised of fixed note payments, variable payments and the funding of their share of operating losses sufficient to maintain their minority ownership percentages.
 Actual total payments will be based on the amount of tax credits generated through the end of 2007.
 In exchange, the SPVs will receive an estimated \$192.0 million in tax benefits resulting from a combination of deductions, allocated operating losses, and tax credits.
 The Corporation has guaranteed the SPVs commitments under the purchase agreements.
 As of December 31, 2005, the Company has recorded \$66.2 million in tax benefits and had an estimated remaining commitment for fixed note payments, variable payments and the funding of their proportionate share of the operating losses totaling \$104.6 million.